Bumi-Studio/BumiMobileCore/Packages/com.bumimobile.pushnotification/README.md

 ## Troubleshooting

 - **No catalog assigned:** If `NotificationSettings` has an empty catalog reference, the package falls back to an in-memory default catalog and logs a warning when `Log Missing Catalog Warning` is enabled.
 - **Notifications not scheduling:** Ensure `Schedule On Init` is enabled or call `NotificationManager.ScheduleAllNotifications` manually.
 Double-check that the `NotificationScheduleContext` used has the necessary properties populated (e.g., `LastLogin`, `LevelStuckSince`).
+The scheduler automatically clears previously scheduled notifications before enqueuing fresh ones, so you always have a single instance per template.
 - **Android channel conflicts:** Update the channel ID in `NotificationInitModule.RequestNotificationPermission` to avoid collisions with other packages.

 ## License